EconomiCurtis/EconSimHowittClower/README.md

 # EconSimHowittClower
-Reproduction of Howitt Clower (JEB 2000) Economy Simulation
+Reproduction of Howitt Clower (JEB 2000) Economy Simulation.
+Will I make it...?